diyor1602/shadcn-tailwind-jsx-starter/README.md

 Run the Development Server
 Start the local development server:

-bash
-Copy code
 npm run dev

-# or

-yarn dev
-Open your browser and go to http://localhost:3000 to see the app running.

 Acknowledgments
 Thanks to Tailwind CSS and ShadCN for their amazing tools and resources.